Monica-Ml/clubhouse-apis/README.md

-# Discord notification bot
+# Clubhouse mobile app APIs

-Clubhouse API
+Here are some of the most useful APIs of the Clubhouse mobile application

 ## How to join to channel:
 - 1-Open index.php